Amedisys (NASDAQ:AMED) Price Target Cut to $250.00

-Amedisys (NASDAQ:AMED) had its target price lowered by analysts at Raymond James from $325.00 to $250.00 in a research note issued to investors on Monday, The Fly reports.
-The brokerage currently has an “outperform” rating on the health services provider’s stock.
-Raymond James’ price objective would suggest a potential upside of 29.00% from the stock’s current price.
+Amedisys (NASDAQ:AMED) had its price objective dropped by investment analysts at Credit Suisse Group from $330.00 to $250.00 in a research note issued on Wednesday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the health services provider’s stock.
+Credit Suisse Group’s price target points to a potential upside of 29.00% from the company’s current price.

-Other research analysts have also issued reports about the stock.
-Oppenheimer reduced their target price on shares of Amedisys from $325.00 to $265.00 and set an “outperform” rating for the company in a research note on Friday, August 6th.
-Bank of America downgraded shares of Amedisys from a “buy” rating to a “neutral” rating and set a $220.00 price target on the stock. in a research report on Thursday, August 5th.
-Zacks Investment Research downgraded shares of Amedisys from a “buy” rating to a “hold” rating and set a $273.00 price target on the stock. in a research report on Tuesday, June 15th.
-Stephens dropped their price target on shares of Amedisys from $310.00 to $237.00 and set an “equal weight” rating on the stock in a research report on Friday, August 6th.
+A number of other brokerages have also recently weighed in on AMED.
+Oppenheimer lowered their price target on Amedisys from $325.00 to $265.00 and set an “outperform” rating on the stock in a research report on Friday, August 6th.
+Royal Bank of Canada upped their price target on Amedisys from $335.00 to $350.00 and gave the company an “outperform” rating in a research report on Friday, April 30th.
+Benchmark lowered their price target on Amedisys from $325.00 to $235.00 and set a “buy” rating on the stock in a research report on Tuesday.
+Stephens lowered their price target on Amedisys from $310.00 to $237.00 and set an “equal weight” rating on the stock in a research report on Friday, August 6th.
 They noted that the move was a valuation call.
-Finally, Royal Bank of Canada boosted their price target on shares of Amedisys from $335.00 to $350.00 and gave the stock an “outperform” rating in a research report on Friday, April 30th.
-Four analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus target price of $278.58.
+Finally, Raymond James lowered their price target on Amedisys from $325.00 to $250.00 and set an “outperform” rating on the stock in a research report on Monday.
+Four analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and an average price target of $276.08.

-Amedisys announced that its board has approved a share repurchase program on Wednesday, August 4th that allows the company to repurchase $100.00 million in outstanding shares.
-This repurchase authorization allows the health services provider to purchase up to 1.2% of its stock through open market purchases.
-Stock repurchase programs are often a sign that the company’s board of directors believes its shares are undervalued.
+Amedisys declared that its Board of Directors has initiated a stock repurchase plan on Wednesday, August 4th that permits the company to buyback $100.00 million in outstanding shares.
+This buyback authorization permits the health services provider to reacquire up to 1.2% of its shares through open market purchases.
+Shares buyback plans are usually a sign that the company’s leadership believes its stock is undervalued.

-In other news, COO Christopher Gerard sold 1,250 shares of the business’s stock in a transaction that occurred on Monday, August 2nd.
-The shares were sold at an average price of $261.24, for a total transaction of $326,550.00.
-Following the sale, the chief operating officer now owns 39,006 shares in the company, valued at $10,189,927.44.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Scott G. Ginn sold 975 shares of the business’s stock in a transaction that occurred on Friday, May 28th.
-The shares were sold at an average price of $261.60, for a total transaction of $255,060.00.
+In related news, COO Christopher Gerard sold 1,250 shares of the company’s stock in a transaction dated Tuesday, May 25th.
+The stock was sold at an average price of $259.59, for a total value of $324,487.50.
+Following the completion of the sale, the chief operating officer now owns 42,756 shares in the company, valued at $11,099,030.04.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Scott G. Ginn sold 975 shares of the company’s stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $261.60, for a total value of $255,060.00.
 The disclosure for this sale can be found here.
-Insiders have sold 3,475 shares of company stock worth $906,098 in the last 90 days.
-2.80% of the stock is owned by company insiders.
+Insiders have sold 3,475 shares of company stock worth $906,098 in the last ninety days.
+2.80% of the stock is currently owned by insiders.

 About Amedisys